rust-random/rand/README.md

 extern crate rand;
 ```

-### Versions and Rustc requirements
+## Versions

+Version 0.5 is in development and contains many breaking changes; expected
+release date is approx. end of March 2018 if all goes well.

-Version `0.4`was released in December 2017.
+Version 0.4 was released in December 2017.
 It contains almost no breaking
-changes since the `0.3` series, but nevertheless contains some significant
+changes since the 0.3 series.
-new code, including a new "external" entropy source (`JitterRng`) and `no_std`
-support.
-Both 0.3 and 0.4 require **Rustc version 1.15 or greater**.

-Version `0.5` is in development and will contain significant breaking changes.
+For more details, see the [changelog](CHANGELOG.md).

+### Rust version requirements

-It requires **Rustc version 1.22 or greater**.
+The 0.5 release of Rand will require **Rustc version 1.22 or greater**.
+Rand 0.4 and 0.3 (since approx. June 2017) require Rustc version 1.15 or
+greater.
+Subsets of the Rand code may work with older Rust versions, but this
+is not supported.

+Travis CI always has a build with a pinned version of Rustc matching the oldest
+supported Rust release.
+The current policy is that this can be updated in any
+Rand release if required, but the change must be noted in the changelog.

 ## Examples